List of Marvel Comics characters: M: Miss Patriot

+Miss Sinister

+Miss Sinister (Claudine Renko) is a former test subject who was implanted with Mister Sinister's consciousness as a failsafe, transforming her body to resemble Sinister.
+Although she gains some of Sinister's memories and his knowledge of science, Renko's personality remains intact and resists Sinister's personality.
+Seeing herself as a different person rather than a host or a clone, Renko takes the name Miss Sinister.

+Miss Sinister is next seen in the company of the reality-displaced X-Men of a now-dead universe and also formed the New Marauders from other displaced mutants from Earth-1610.
+One member of this team, Jimmy Hudson, has a genetic anomaly that could enable Renko to create and control spontaneous mutation.
+Over the following months, Renko further researches this anomaly, calling it Mothervine, for the purpose of controlling mutant childbirths, causing further evolution in natural-born mutants, and triggering mutation in non-mutants.
+Though she realizes the secondary and primary mutations caused by such tampering are debilitating to the point of being lethal, Renko works with Bastion, Emma Frost, and Havok to unleash Mothervine on a global scale.

+Mothervine bombs containing the catalyst are launched into a dozen major American cities resulting in the emergence of primary mutations in people who did not possess the X-Gene, as well as the appearance of secondary and tertiary enhancements in mutants.
+The time-displaced X-Men attack, but are quickly defeated and captured.
+Seeing the damage done by Mothervine and realizing all mutants may become enslaved to Miss Sinister, Emma Frost telepathically forces the New Marauders to fight Renko.
+Miss Sinister activates genetic implants in the New Marauders, killing them instantly.
+Frost frees Jimmy Hudson from his metal restraints, and he seemingly kills Miss Sinister.
+The effects of Mothervine are contained and reversed by Magneto and Elixir.

 Mist Mistress

 Mist Mistress made her first appearance in Captain America #346.
 Her mutant power is the ability to spread a chemical agent that turns to acid or anesthetic and can also use her mental powers to guide it where she wants and dissolve solid objects.

 As part of the Resistants, she participates in the rescue of Mentallo from a vehicle conveying him to the superhuman prison the Vault.
 Mist Mistress personally melts part of the vehicle and the armor of a Guardsman found inside.
 Mentallo is taken to the Resistants' Death Valley hideout and officially joins the group.

-Mist Mistress was listed among the mutants who lost their powers after M-Day.
+Mist Mistress was among the mutants who lost their powers after M-Day.

 Mister E

 Mister E (Victor Goldstein, also known as Victor Jay) is a character appearing in American comic books published by Marvel Comics.
 The character was a Timely Comics Golden Age superhero, a wealthy businessman by day turned masked vigilante by night.
 He appeared in Daring Mystery Comics #2 (February 1940), and reappears in 2008 in The Twelve.

 His only story has been reprinted in The Twelve #1/2.